 Pro-tip: Save some shrimp for a quick on-the-go lunch.
 This shrimp is great on top of your favorite salad.

-2. Cook the shrimp: Heat the olive oil in an 8-10-inch skillet over medium-high heat.
+2. Cook the shrimp: Heat olive oil in an 8- to 10-inch skillet over medium-high heat.
 Once olive oil is shimmering, add shrimp in a single layer and cook for 1-2 minutes.
-Flip the shrimp and let cook for approximately 2-3 more minutes.
+Flip the shrimp and let them cook for an additional 2-3 minutes.
 Shrimp are cooked once they have turned opaque white with slight pink accents.
 Remove the shrimp from the pan and set them aside.

-3. Assembly: Over an open gas stovetop with the flame on medium/low, heat the corn tortillas until lightly charred on the edges (approximately 10 seconds per side).
+3. Assembly: Over an open gas stovetop with the flame on medium-low, heat the corn tortillas until lightly charred on the edges (approximately 10 seconds per side).
 Place 3-4 shrimp in each taco and then top with habanero mango salsa, a drizzle of lime cilantro avocado dressing, and some fresh cilantro.
-You can also add some fresh slices of avocado or a scoop of grilled guacamole.
-And our make-ahead freezer margaritas or strawberry margaritas go perfectly with tacos.
+You can also add some fresh avocado slices or a scoop of grilled guacamole.
+And our make-ahead freezer margaritas, as well as our strawberry margaritas, go perfectly with tacos.

-Note: Tortillas can also be heated on a medium-size skillet or griddle until golden brown in some spots (approximately 30 seconds per side).
+Note: Tortillas can also be heated on a medium-sized skillet or griddle until golden brown in some spots (approximately 30 seconds per side).

 Make-Ahead and Storage